Tupi oil field: Production

 On April 22, 2009, BW Offshore and Petrobras let up the first crude oil from test well at Tupi field.
 The celebration ceremony for the beginning of production was held aboard the BW Cidade de Sao Vicente floating production, storage and offloading vessel (FPSO) on May 1, 2009.
 The president was expected to visit, but did not show up.
-The first producing well will provide output of 14000 oilbbl/d while the second well is expected to produce 15000 oilbbl/d.
+The first producing well was expected to provide output of 14000 oilbbl/d while the second well was expected to produce 15000 oilbbl/d.
 By 2020, Petrobras expects to produce up to 500000 oilbbl/d.
 Full field development may include up to 300 producing and injector wells, with total gross oil production reaching 1000000 oilbbl/d and 1 e9cuft of gas.
 The drilling of the first 15 wells has cost $1 billion.
 It is estimated that the total field cost will come to $50–$100 billion owing to the complexity of the geological formation.
 Up to 12 FPSOs may be needed for full production at Tupi.
-The field produces 100,000 barrels a day (January 2013).
+The field produced 100,000 barrels a day (January 2013).
 The field produced 922000 oilbbl/d and 1.48 e9cuft of gas in 2021.
+The field was producing 764,000 barrels per day during the first eight months of 2024.
+Daily crude output returned to previous year’s level in August, reaching 830,000 bpd, following the end of a planned maintenance on a platform.
+The field produced 794,000 barrels of oil in June 2025 as per ANP Brazil report.
+In August 2025, Tupi field was overtaken by [Buzios Field] as the largest producing Brazilian oil field.